SAP-samples/teched2022-IN280/exercises/ex1/ex12/readme.md

 7. Oversee the lifecycle status of all managed services

-    The service you have registered should be now in status *Active*.
-If not do a browser refresh to get the page updated.
+    The service you have registered will be in status **Active**.
+This will take a while, and do a browser refresh to get the page updated.

     <br>![](/exercises/ex1/images/LMSManagedServices.png)